open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 By default, `BaseSegDataset` inherits `__getitem__` method in `BaseDataset`.

-In `__getitem__` method, `prepare_data` is called to get the processed data, where data loading pipeline consists of the following steps:
+In `__getitem__` method, `prepare_data` is utilized to get the processed data, where data loading pipeline consists of the following steps:

 1. Fetch data information by index, implemented by `get_data_info`.
 2. Apply data transforms to data, implemented by `pipeline`.

 Finally, it returns a dict `data` which includes the idx-th image and data information of dataset after `self.pipeline`.

-If you want to implement a new dataset class, you only need to implement `load_data_list` function.
+If you want to implement a new dataset class, you may only need to define new `load_data_list` method.
 We also encourage users to use the original data loading logic provided by `BaseDataset`.
-If the default loading logic is difficult to meet your needs, you can overwrite the `__getitem__` interface to implement your data loading logic.
+If the default loading logic is difficult to meet your needs, you can overwrite the `__getitem__` to implement your data loading logic.

 # Differences between CustomDataset(v0.x)